lammps/lammps/doc/src/Howto_triclinic.rst

 * :doc:`read_dump <read_dump>`

 Internally, LAMMPS defines box size parameters lx,ly,lz where lx = xhi-xlo, and similarly in the y and z dimensions.
 The 6 parameters, as well as lx,ly,lz, can be output via the :doc:`thermo_style custom
 <thermo_style>` command.
-See the :doc:'Howto 2d <Howto_2d>` doc page
+See the :doc:`Howto 2d <Howto_2d>` doc page
 for info on how zlo and zhi are defined for 2d simulations.

 ----------